-The present analysis utilized data from the first semester of a three-year, C-RCT examining the impact of different intensities of supports (online only versus online + coaching) on teacher implementation of the SDLMI in inclusive, core content classes with students with and without disabilities.
-The focus of the current analysis was to examine goal attainment outcomes during the first semester of the C-RCT, specifically agreement across student and teacher ratings.
-And, when differences were found, this analysis explored if the different sources (student versus teacher) of outcome data would influence the conclusions drawn about effects of teacher implementation supports or student disability status on the relationship between SDLMI implementation and goal attainment outcomes.
+This analysis utilized data from the first semester of a 3-year C-RCT examining the impact of different intensities of supports (online-only vs. online + coaching) on teacher implementation of the SDLMI in inclusive, core content classes with students with and without disabilities.
+The focus of this analysis was to examine goal attainment outcomes during the first semester of the C-RCT, specifically agreement across student and teacher ratings.
+And, when differences were found, this analysis explored whether the different sources (student vs. teacher) of outcome data would influence the conclusions drawn about effects of teacher implementation supports or student disability status on the relationship between SDLMI implementation and goal attainment outcomes.
 Such work is important both to inform the use of GAS as an outcome measure in this and other trials, as well as to guide ongoing, longitudinal work examining goal attainment outcomes.
-The findings further establish the feasibility of students with and without disabilities in inclusive, general education classes setting goals using the SDLMI and establishing and making ratings using Goal Attainment Scaling.
+The findings further establish the feasibility of students with and without disabilities in inclusive, general education classes setting goals using the SDLMI and establishing and making ratings using GAS.
 Although there was only fair agreement overall between student and teacher ratings, there was still relatively strong agreement at expected levels.
-However, educational researchers and practitioners must acknowledge that student- and teacher-reports often diverge and that the source of data utilized can influence the inferences drawn.
-Ongoing research is needed to further elucidate the reasons for these divergences, the degree to which self- and other-report data aligns with actual behavior in the general education classroom, the role of triangulation of multiple sources of assessment data to drawn inferences about intervention efficacy and to inform instructional decision making, and the degree to which self- and other-perceptions unique predict and inform intervention outcomes.
+However, educational researchers and practitioners must acknowledge that student and teacher reports often diverge and that the source of data utilized can influence the inferences drawn.
+Ongoing research is needed to further elucidate the reasons for these divergences, the degree to which self- and other-report data aligns with actual behavior in the general education classroom, the role of triangulation of multiple sources of assessment data to drawn inferences about intervention efficacy and to inform instructional decisionmaking, and the degree to which self- and other-perceptions unique predict and inform intervention outcomes.